Distance RT: 26 miles

 Route: Rocky Mountain National Park loop, counterclockwise from Grand Lake

 True to my word, I was back to get er done.
-It was easy to convince Stellar to join me.
-He hopes to hike the CDT in 2021, if not 2022, so this would either be a good head start or excuse to take the alternate during his long journey.
-Sandy wisely decided to go on a shorter hike, since 26 miles is definitely a stretch for a day hike, especially at altitude.
+Tom joined me but Sandy wisely decided to go on a shorter hike, since 26 miles is definitely a stretch for a day hike, especially at altitude.
 She dropped us off at the trailhead at 5:30 am, after we spent the night tenting at a nearby campground.
 The new park service rules re: COVID were a little ambiguous about the need for a timed entry permit.
 From our understanding, as long as we entered the park before 6 am, we didn’t need one.
 Given our planned distance, an early start was crucial anyway.

 National Parks have lots of rules.

 The trail followed a nice creek up a valley for the morning.
 I found huckleberries and strawberries growing alongside—yummy.
 We stopped to check out Cascade Falls (real original name) and shortly afterward caught up to CDT thru-hiker, Gaoshan, which means ‘mountain climber’ in Mandarin.

 He was slack-packing for the day and I was eager to hear about his adventurers.
 Former thru-hikers are often desperate for news of the trail and I was no exception.
 We started keeping pace with Gaogshan and ended up hiking with him all day.